Considerations for Researching Current Events

 - Newspaper Source (EBSCO): U.S. and world news, including newspapers, newswires, as well as TV and radio news transcripts.

-- The New York Times: Online access to NYT articles from 1980 – present.
+- The New York Times: Access to current NYT articles.

 - Ethnic NewsWatch (ProQuest): Newspapers and journals from ethnic, minority, and native presses.